Ameerjafar/AmeerJafar/README.md

 I'm currently working on improving my expertise in the following areas:
 - Enhancing my React.js and Node.js skills
-- Exploring advanced features of Prisma and SQL databases
+- Exploring features of next.js
 - Learning new tools and frameworks to stay updated with the latest industry trends

 ## 📈 GitHub Stats